sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 TBD

 ## XMPP-based Solution
 In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
 Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector.
 Additionally, while not directly depicted in {{fig-detailed}}, this architecture does not preclude point-to-point interfaces.
-In fact, {{I-D.ietf-mile-xmpp-grid}} provides brokering capabilities to facilitate such point-to-point data transfers.
+In fact, {{-xmppgrid}} provides brokering capabilities to facilitate such point-to-point data transfers, though {{-xmppgrid}} does not provide everything SACM needs (an update to that draft or a new, extending draft is needed).
 Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.

 ~~~~~~~~~~
   +----------+      +------+   +------------+